jeffrey82221/regex_inference/README.md

-# Introduction to regex_inference:
+# Introduction:

-This is a python package for inference regex from patterns using ChatGPT.
-It that allows you to infer a regex from a list of strings.
-It also supports multi-threading for improved performance on ChatGPT interaction.
-Moreover, regex_inference comes with a built-in evaluator that calculates precision, recall, and F1 score to quantify the performance of the inferred regex.
+Welcome to regex_inference!

+regex_inference is a Python package dedicated to making regular expression (regex) inference a breeze.
+With the power of the ChatGPT model, this package can effortlessly derive regex patterns from a list of strings you provide.

+Here are some of the cool features you can expect:
+- **Regex Inference**: Just feed in a list of strings, and regex_inference will do the heavy lifting to create a regex that fits your data.
+- **Multi-Threading Support**: We know that performance matters.
+That's why regex_inference is designed to fully support multi-threading, helping you maximize your interaction with ChatGPT.
+- **Built-In Evaluator**: Wondering how effective your inferred regex is? regex_inference has you covered with a built-in evaluator.
+It calculates precision, recall, and the F1 score, providing you with a quantitative measure of your regex's performance.

+Whether you're a machine learning enthusiast, a data scientist, or a Python dev looking to further leverage the power of regex, regex_inference is here to make your life easier.
+We look forward to seeing the amazing things you'll do with this tool!

 # Installation